J.D. Fox Micro Resource Center

 Belarc Advisor scans your computer for various security-related software configuration issues.
 The free scan provides a tremendous amount of information about your computer.
 It is only for individual use on a single computer, however.
 If you are interested in deploying Belarc's commercial products to audit your business network, follow the links in the free audit report, or contact an IT service professional.

 The free scan also provides a basic audit of your software licenses.
-For more links relating to software licensing, click here.
+Click here for more links relating to software licensing.

-Belarc also offers a paid product for performing security management on larger networks, by combining BelManager with the BelSecure module.
+Belarc also offers a paid product for performing security management throughout your network, by combining the BelSecure module into their business network auditing package, BelManage.
 Click on the below link for more information.

 Microsoft